stoermelder/vcvrack-packone/docs/EightFaceMk2.md

   This mode follows the V/Oct-standard.
 C4 selects snapshot 1, C#4 selects snapshot 2 and so on.
 - **Arm**
   This mode is a kind of "buffered trigger": First apply a clock signal on _SEL_.
 Then you "arm" any snapshot manually or by MIDI-mapping by its button (resulting in a yellow LED) which will be activated on the next clock trigger (white LED).
 This mode allows you manual snapshot activation synchronized to a clock.

-With the option "Autoload first preset" on the context menu you can autoload the first preset slot when a preset of 8FACE mk2 itself is loaded.
-This is useful when changing presets of 8FACE mk2 with another instance of 8FACE or 8FACE mk2 to aquire even more preset slots.
-The option "Autoload last active preset" works the same way.

 ## Tips